 Heart’s Desire Beach

-This is hideaway is located in Tomales Bay State Park has an off-the-beaten path feel.
-Shallow waters extend far into the Bay make it a great splash ‘n play area for little ones.
+This great beach in Tomales Bay State Park has an off-the-beaten path feel.
+Shallow waters extend far into the Bay and the shore is sheltered from any wind.
 Picnic tables and barbecue pits are on site as well as restrooms and changing rooms.
 Bring your own picnic and supplies, the closest village you can stock up on refreshments and snacks is Inverness.
 Heart’s Desire Beach has two parking lots for easy access.